-• Prepare for each class session by reading the assigned texts.

-• The Arthur Riley book is to be read by January 9th along with a three page reflection which will serve as your means of introduction to the instructor as well as your classmates.

-• The Khang book is to be read by January 9th along with a three page reflection which will serve as further introduction to the instructor as well as your classmates.
+- Prepare for each class session by reading the assigned texts. - The Arthur Riley book is to be read by January 22nd along with a five page reflection which will serve as your means of introduction to the instructor as well as your classmates.
+This will be uploaded to canvas before January 22nd. (see Abstract rubric) - The Andrew Whitehead book is to be read by January 22nd along with a five page reflection which will serve as further introduction to the instructor as well as your classmates.
+This will be uploaded to canvas before January 22nd (see Abstract rubric) - Prepare a 5-minute presentation on a specific manifestation of idolatry that you have assessed has affected the USA church.
+January 24th - Final Paper: Identify the metaphor for ministry that you are considering for your final paper.
+A 5

-• Prepare a 5-minute presentation on one of the four gospels presenting key themes and how they relate to your personality or passion for ministry.
-January 11th

-• Final Paper: Identify the metaphor for ministry that you are considering for your final paper.
-January 11th.
-Presentations will be on the 12th and 13th

-Prepare a 10 minute presentation outlining the key ideas for your final paper.
-(Due on the final day of class)
+10 minute presentation outlining the key ideas for your final paper.
+Presentations will be on the 25th and 26th

 Write a 10 page (double-spaced, Times New Roman 12) paper outlining a metaphor for ministry which provides a biblical and theological basis for your ministry.
 The paper should integrate material from the course presentations and readings.
-A minimum of 10 references from a variety of the required text cited correctly is required.
-(Due on February 25, 2022)
+A minimum of 10 references from a variety of the required texts cited correctly is required.
+(Due on February 23, 2024)